Revolutionary Communist Party, USA: Cult of personality

+Many critics argue that the organization forms a cult of personality around Avakian.

-The RCP began developing a cult of personality around Avakian as part of the 1979 pivot catalyzed by the Deng Xiaoping protest trial.
-The goal was to both increase support for Avakian in the legal arena while also making RCP a more revolutionary organization, inspired by Stalin's rule, the Mao Zedong cult, and the more recent Free Huey! campaign in which Avakian and company had participated.
-Relying on the theory of Georgy Plekhanov and framing the development of a cult as a scientifically based organizational strategy, Avakian was put forward as a larger-than-life figure to revitalize the group.
+According to Gallagher, the RCP began developing a cult of personality around Avakian as part of the 1979 pivot catalyzed by the Deng Xiaoping protest trial.
+The goal was to both increase support for Avakian in the legal arena while also making RCP a more revolutionary organization, inspired by Joseph Stalin's cult of personality, Mao Zedong's cult of personality, and the more recent Free Huey! campaign, in which Avakian had participated.
+Relying on the theory of Georgy Plekhanov and framing the development of a cult as a scientific organizational strategy, Avakian was put forward as a larger-than-life figure to revitalize the group.

-Members of both the left and the broader public often see the RCP as a small cult around Avakian.
-This perception was noted in The Indypendent in 2014, Harper's in 2016, Mic in 2017, and Vice magazine in 2022.
+This perception of a cult-like dedication to Avakian has been often noted.
+The Indypendent in 2014, Harper's in 2016, Mic in 2017, and Vice magazine in 2022.
 Members and groups on the left, in organized labor, and in protest movements have called RCP a cult.
 In 2016, former USLAW national coordinator Michael Eisenscher called RCP primarily "a cult around Avakian".
 In June 2022, a coalition of 23 abortion rights, feminist, and mutual-aid groups released a statement denouncing RCP and the affiliated organization Rise Up 4 Abortion Rights, including a description of RCP as a cult.

-RCP members celebrate the organization as a cult of personality around Avakian.
-RCP publications say that the RCP and Avakian have encouraged controversy and serious debate over their views and a wide range of issues, engaging in numerous debates and polemics, while also taking a strong stand against destructive allegations in place of principled dialogue and building unity for what they term "the emancipation of humanity".